Engine 1

 Clinical accuracy is verified through ongoing recruitment of board-certified pathologist advisors, with public introductions added once each engagement is formalized.

-From the buyer's perspective, the practical question is what you do not have to build or maintain yourself once Engine 1 is integrated: per-vendor PDF and XML parsers, OncoKB and ClinVar ingestion pipelines, ClinicalTrials.gov eligibility parsing, FDA-label contraindication mapping, HGVS normalization with MANE Select handling, FHIR Genomics Bundle emission, and a regression suite covering vendor layout drift.
+From the buyer's perspective, the practical question is what you do not have to build or maintain yourself once Engine 1 is integrated: per-vendor PDF and XML parsers, CIViC and ClinVar ingestion pipelines, ClinicalTrials.gov eligibility parsing, FDA-label contraindication mapping, HGVS normalization with MANE Select handling, FHIR Genomics Bundle emission, and a regression suite covering vendor layout drift.
 That stack is not the differentiating part of any product downstream of it.
 Engine 1 owns it so customers can stop owning it.

 Section 6